mashm3ll0w/rest-api-demo/README.md

 1. This project depends on `ruby 2.7.6`
 2. For testing, `Postman` is recommended for it's ease of use (you can use curl if you are comfortable on the terminal)

+## Documentation

+The Project documentation can be viewed at `https://documenter.getpostman.com/view/24296873/2s93z6dj6U`

 ## API Endpoints